Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

-D.R. would like to thank the QGM for their hospitality in hosting him for the visit during which this collaboration began.
+D.R. was supported by the John Templeton Foundation and NSF grant DMS-1255334 during part of this work.
+D.T. was partially supported by the center of excellence grant ``Centre for Quantum Geometry of Moduli Spaces (QGM)'' from the ``Danish National Research Foundation (DNRF)'', which also funded D.R.'s research visit, during which this collaboration began.
+Additionally, D.R. would like to thank the QGM for their hospitality in hosting him during his research visit.
 D.T. wants to thank the food in India for providing him with enough soulfulness to keep on working on this paper.